YukiYoshimatsu/Bronx-Citi-Bikes/index.md

 ###### Created by Casey Walsh

 ##### Mott Haven
+* Mott Haven is a residential neighborhood in the South Bronx area.
+* Proposed station locations were placed near major avenues and streets (3rd Ave), train stations, parks, green areas, and hospitals.
+* Citibike service in the neighborhood would grant a more eceonomically viable mode of transportation for residents.

+* Mott Haven has a total population of 52,413; ~72.3% Latinx, ~24.7 Black, ~1.7% White, ~0.8% Other, ~0.4% Asian, 0.2% Native American.

+* Citibikes in Mott Haven would provide a cost effective mode of transportation in areas which lack reliable or affordable service.
+* Mott Haven has minimal public transport, with only a single train line accessible.
+* Bikes allow for easier movement towards connections, hence the placement of stations near public transport pick up/dropoff points.

 ##### Morrisania
+* Morrisania is a primarily working class residential neighborhood in the South Bronx.
+* Proposed Citibike locations were generally placed near concentrated residential areas, education centers, clusters of private businesses, public services and recreational activities.
+* The introduction of Citibike service to Morrisania would reduce reliance on private automobiles and encourage the use of public transportation.

+* Morrisania has a total population of 73,263.
+* Of this population, ~53% of residents are female, ~47% are male.
+The majority of residents are Black or African American (~45%); followed by ~ Some Other Race, ~10% White, ~2.7% Two or More Races, ~0.8 Native American or Alaska Native, and ~0.5 Asian.
+* The majority of residents are middle-aged (35-65 years old), however, the age distribution places similarly sized populations within all age groups other than 65 and Above.
+Of all residents: ~31% are Under 18 Years, ~26% are 18 to 34 Years, ~35% are 35 to 64 Years, and ~8% are 65 and Above.
+* The majority of adults have only recieved Some High School as their highest form of formal education.
+A slightly smaller number of adults have recieved a High School Diploma (or Equivalent) or Some College (or Associate's Degree).
+* Morriania covers 148 acres of land.

+* CitiBikes in Morrisania would reduce commuter wait-times, allow for a cheaper and more enviromentially-friendly alternative mode of transportation and reduce congestion along bus lines in more congested areas.
+* This neighborhood possesses many MTA bus lines, however, aside from the Melrose Station, no train service is directly available to the residents.
+* Citibike would allow residents to utilize a transportation service other than the existing MTA bus routes to travel to other areas within the neighborhood or other MTA connections.

 ##### Port Morris
 * Port Morris is an industrial neighborhood in the South Bronx.